GolfRider/ApiLoadTesting/README.md

 3. I used this to debug and tune up some nginx config, which was crashing under load (although some times)
 4. This should be simple to extend depending on the use case.
+5. It also generates a very informative statistic report.